 - Ancient Persians used to gift eggs symbolizing productivity.
 Persian New Year is called Norouz (Nowruz) and sometimes Baha’i New Year.
-It marks the beginning of spring and was partly rooted from Zoroastrian belief.
-In modern Iran, the celebration lasts for 13 days, starting with Tahvil that coincides with the vernal equinox.
+It marks the beginning of spring and was partly rooted in Zoroastrian belief.
+In modern Iran, the celebration lasts for 13 days, starting with Tahvil which coincides with the vernal equinox.

 - Over 3,000 years ago, during the reign of the Shang Dynasty, New Year was celebrated by the Chinese to mark the beginning of the spring planting season.
 According to legends, Nian, the mythical monster, preyed on villagers during this time of the year.